Sigmmma/c20/src/content/general/mod-tools/managed-blam/readme.md

   PepperMan: Writing this page, compiling information together, and the example C# programs for ManagedBlam in Halo 3
   Krevil: Significant early research and help, and for making [PresentationODST](https://github.com/Krevil/PresentationODST), which exemplifies use of ManagedBlam for H3/ODST
   Crisp: Research and help, example python code, .SelectField() usage, and for development of [Foundry](https://github.com/ILoveAGoodCrisp/Foundry-Halo-Blender-Creation-Kit), which has many examples of ManagedBlam functionality for Reach+
+  num0005: Figured out how to load managedblam in dotnet 6+ because it was less hassel than figuring out how to ship two executables together.
+Worked out the probably cause of the ASLR linked assertions.
 ---
 **ManagedBlam.dll** is a wrapper library that allows for direct in-code access to engine functions and tag data, examples being - reading tag data, manipulating tag fields, creating tag entries or tags from scratch and much more.
 It is available for all engines post-H2 (it was backported to H3 and ODST with the July 2023 update).